WayScience/pyroptosis_signature_data_analysis/0.Preprocess_Data/README.md

 2. nELISA (Secretome) preprocessing
     Here we clean the nELISA data and metadata.
 3. Aggregation and Merging
-    Here we aggregate the moprhology data to the well level and merge it with the nELISA data.
+    Here we aggregate the morphology data to the well level and merge it with the nELISA data.